IC-Cache: Efficient Large Language Model Serving via In-context Caching: Evaluation

 To test the effect of using DP synthetic examples instead of the original example pool, we generate DP synthetic examples for MS MACRO and LMsys-chat, two datasets with real user queries where DP synthesis may be considered necessary.
-As shown Figure~\ref{fig:ablation_dp}, \name's quality slightly decreases with a DP synthetic example pool instead of the original examples, but still improves performance over a non-\name design.
+As shown in Figure~\ref{fig:ablation_dp}, \name's quality slightly decreases with a DP synthetic example pool instead of the original examples, but still improves performance over a non-\name design.

-\paragraph{\name vs. RAG.} Table \ref{tab:ICC_RAG} shows the average pairwise scores and win rates between Gemma-2-2B and Gemma-2-27B on MS MACRO using a combination of RAG (introduced in Section \ref{sec:eval:baselines}) and \name.
-Both retrieved documents and historical query examples can provide extra information to the model to answer users' queries, which is often more helpful to the smaller models due to their less capacity with fewer model parameters. \name outperforms RAG because knowledge transfer from historical responses from Gemma-2-27B makes the responses of Gemma-2-2B more aligned with Gemma-2-27B.
+\paragraph{\name vs. RAG.} Table \ref{tab:ICC_RAG} shows the average pairwise scores and win rates between Gemma-2-2B and Gemma-2-27B on MS MACRO using a combination of LongRAG (introduced in Section \ref{sec:eval:baselines}) and \name.
+Both retrieved documents and historical query examples can provide extra information to the model to answer users' queries, which is often more helpful to the smaller models due to their less capacity. \name outperforms RAG because knowledge transfer from historical responses from Gemma-2-27B makes the responses of Gemma-2-2B more aligned with Gemma-2-27B.
 Such results were also observed in model training~\cite{zhou2024distillspecimprovingspeculativedecoding}.
-More importantly, \name can be used together with RAG to boost the response quality even further, significantly outperforms RAG-only Gemma-2-2B.
+More importantly, \name can be used together with RAG to boost the response quality even further, significantly outperforming RAG-only Gemma-2-27B.